gdgeminiano/CS411Project1/README.md

 # CS411Project1
 Implementing a lexical analyzer

+ **IMPORTANT NOTE WHEN TESTING OUT A TEXT FILE YOU MAY NEED TO REWRITE ALL DOUBLE QOUTES "" IN ORDER FOR LEXER TO WORK PROPERLY**

 Given
 - [ ] flex file: search.flex
 - [ ] text file: TextFile.txt

- **IMPORTANT NOTE WHEN TESTING OUT TEXT FILE MAKE SURE TEXT FILE IS USING PROPER DOUBLE QUOTES**

 Instructions:
 - [ ] Go to command prompt
 - [ ] jflex search.flex